mdshohidulislam1486/next-level-assignment-2/README.md

 - We assume you have VS code and node installed in your computer
 - Simply run the below two commands on your terminal

-# npm i bcrypt cors dotenv express mongoose zod
+\*\* npm i bcrypt cors dotenv express mongoose zod

-# npm i -D @types/bcrypt types/cors types/express @typescript-eslint/eslint-plugin @typescript-eslint/parser @typescript-eslint/parser eslint eslint-config-prettier ts-node-dev typescrip
+\*\* npm i -D @types/bcrypt types/cors types/express @typescript-eslint/eslint-plugin @typescript-eslint/parser @typescript-eslint/parser eslint eslint-config-prettier ts-node-dev typescrip

 - Your app is ready to go !!

-# Follow the below instruction to get, update, delete and edit data on database
+# Follow the below instruction to get, update, delete and edit data into database

-- To create a user user and get all users use below link with post and get methods
+- To create a user and get all users use the below link with post and get methods

 * http://localhost:5000/api/users